prathmj/starter-bundle/README.md

 - `./src/images/`: All image file assets under this directory will get copied to the final HTML5 app directory.
 - `./src/build/`: The build folder is where your src files will be copied and prepped for packaging.
 - `./src/dist/`: The dist folder is where your production zip will be packaged and stored.
+- `./test/`: The test folder will contain all your test files.
 - `index.html` is the default html file for your app.
 You can put your app skeleton in this file or dynamically create the DOM elements in JavaScript.
 - `.eslintrc.json` is used to define any eslint rules and global variable exceptions.
 - `webpack.settings.js` is used to store global variables used in the app.